GSA/challenges-and-prizes/_all-challenges/1282-cooling-solutions-challenge.md

   Submissions should explain how well the proposed solution(s) address the cooling problem and use cases based on the criteria below for both Stage 1 and Stage 2.
 Overall, the judging will consider how user-friendly (easy-to-install or retro-fit and easy-to-use) and cost effective the solution is, and how well it meets the judging criteria.

-  Stage 1 Finalists will be based on how well the proposed solution(s) addresses the cooling problem and use cases including:
+  Stage 1 Finalists will be based on how well the proposed solution(s) addresses the cooling problem and Use Cases including:

   * How well does the submission address the problem and criteria?
 This can include evaluation and demonstration of the solution and applicability to use case(s).